biosails/pheniqs/docs/quickstart.md

 # Classifying by barcodes

 The reads in our files were sequenced from DNA from 5 individually prepared libraries that were tagged with an 8bp technical sequence before they were pooled together for sequencing.
 To classify them by this sample barcode into read groups we need to examine the first 8 nucleotides of the second segment.
 If we were absolutely confident no errors occurred during sequencing decoding the barcode could be as trivial as comparing two strings.
 In a real world scenario however each nucleotide reported by a sequencing instrument is accompanied by an estimate of the probability the base was incorrectly called.
 We refer to such an uncertain sequence as an **observed sequence**.
-The `multiplex` directive is used to declare a decoder that will classify the reads by examining the segments constructed by the embedded `transform` and comparing them to the sequence segments declared in the `codec` element.
+The `sample` directive is used to declare a decoder that will classify the reads by examining the segments constructed by the embedded `transform` and comparing them to the sequence segments declared in the `codec` element.

 >```json
 {
-    "multiplex": {
+    "sample": {
         "transform": { "token": [ "1::8" ] },
         "codec": {
             "@AGGCAGAA": { "barcode": [ "AGGCAGAA" ] },